 - Stalking

-An immigration lawyer familiar with U visas will be able to assess your circumstances to determine if you qualify for one.
-They can also handle the application process for you, including requesting derivative U visas for your family.
+An immigration lawyer familiar with U visas can assess your circumstances to determine if you qualify for one.
+They can also handle your application process, including requesting derivative U visas for your family.

 If you hire a lawyer from our firm to help you fight immigration concerns or issues, we will provide compassionate, comprehensive legal services to your family.
 For example, our immigration lawyers will: